nmathew6/sql-phonebook/README.md

   2. Deploy the container by running `sudo docker run --name=spring_tutorial_mySQL -p 3306:3306 -d mysql/mysql-server:latest`.
 In this case, the container is named spring_tutorial_mySQL maps the mySQL port to a host port.

 ### 4. Connect mySQL client to server
-  1. Install mySQL client package: `apt-get install mysql-client`
+  1. Install mySQL client package: `apt-get install default-mysql-client`
   2. Find and copy generated root password by running `sudo docker logs mysql_docker`.
 (Image from phoenixNAP tutorial)
   ![image](https://user-images.githubusercontent.com/41180186/133352211-9988bd79-dea1-4e5b-b8c1-0a1e10c36984.png)
   3. Enter the container bash shell by running `sudo docker exec -it spring_tutorial_mySQL bash` and use the generated root password where prompted.